Henry H. Arnold: Health problems

-Arnold's second heart attack occurred just a month later, on May 10, 1943, and resulted in a 10-day stay in Walter Reed.
+Arnold's second heart attack occurred just a month later, on 10 May 1943, and resulted in a 10-day stay in Walter Reed.
 Against the wishes of Marshall, he gave the commencement address for the Class of June 1943 at West Point, where his son Bruce was graduating.
-His third heart attack, less severe than the first two, occurred exactly a year after the second, on May 10, 1944, under the strain of the B-29 problems.
-Arnold took a month's leave, returning to duty by flying with Marshall to London on June 7 for a conference and an inspection of Omaha Beach.
+His third heart attack, less severe than the first two, occurred exactly a year after the second, on 10 May 1944, under the strain of the B-29 problems.
+Arnold took a month's leave, returning to duty by flying with Marshall to London on 7 June for a conference and an inspection of Omaha Beach.

-Arnold's last wartime heart attack came on January 17, 1945, just days after he replaced Hansell with LeMay.
+Arnold's last wartime heart attack came on 17 January 1945, just days after he replaced Hansell with LeMay.
 Arnold had not gone into his office for three days, and refused to permit the Air Force's chief flight surgeon to examine him.
 The flight surgeon enlisted a general and personal friend of Arnold's to inquire on his condition, after which Arnold was again flown to Coral Gables, Florida, and placed under 24-hour care for nine days.
 Arnold again was allowed to remain in the service, but under conditions that amounted to light duty.
 He continued to tour air bases in both theaters.
-Arnold was returning by C-54 from Italy to Miami for a checkup when he received the news of the German surrender on May 7, 1945.
-On July 16 he relinquished command of the Twentieth Air Force to LeMay.
+Arnold was returning by C-54 from Italy to Miami for a checkup when he received the news of the German surrender on 7 May 1945.
+On 16 July he relinquished command of the Twentieth Air Force to LeMay.